Inspiring Grip to Term Life Insurance

 What is term life insurance?

-Term life insurance offers coverage for a specific period, often referred to as the policy term.
-The length of this term can vary widely, starting from as short as one year and extending up to 50 years.
-When choosing a term, people often consider their dependents’ financial independence or the years left on their mortgage.
+Term life insurance provides coverage for a specific period, often called the policy term.
+The length of this term can vary widely, ranging from one year to 50 years.
+When choosing a term, people often consider their dependents’ financial independence or the number of years remaining on their mortgage.

 Types of Term Life Insurance